Small Claims Court Hearing in Kings County

 All types of cases can be filed in small claims court.
 Common cases are: car accidents, damage to property, some landlord tenant disputes, and contractor disputes.

 Kings County Small Claims Court Filing Fee

 The filing fee is required to be paid by the plaintiff when the claim is filed with the court.
 The amount of the filing fee is relative to the amount the plaintiff is seeking.
 If a party has filed twelve or less claims over the past twelve months, the fee is:

 - $0 to $1,500 – $30

 - $1,500 to $5,000 – $50

 - $5,000 to $10,000 – $75

 Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
-The procedures and rules of evidence for small claims court cases in Kings are the same for any County in California.
+The rules for small claims court cases in Kings County are the same for any county in California.
 These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
 The person who files the lawsuit or action is called the plaintiff.
-The party who is being sued is known as the defendant.
+The Defendant is the person or business that is being sued.
 In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
 Each party is allowed to consult with an attorney before the hearing to answer questions and discuss the case.

 The general rule is the case or claim must be filed in the County where the defendant resides.
-There are some exceptions to this rule (for example, an auto accident can be filed in the County where the accident occurred).
+Exceptions to this include automobile accidents (which can be filed where the accident happened).
 A person can file an action in small claims court if that person is at least 18 years old or a child who has been emancipated.
 If someone is under eighteen or not mentally competent, the judge can appoint a person (usually a relative) as a guardian ad litem to act on that person’s behalf throughout the case.
-The guardian ad litem acts on behalf of the person and makes decisions specifically for that case only.
+A guardian ad litem is an adult appointed by the court to represent that person only for that case.